thefooliest/kast-task-manager/SOLUTION.md

 ## What I Would Improve With More Time

 ### Backend
+- **Token storage** — Currently JWTs are stateless.
+Adding a `tokens` table to track issued tokens would enable proper token revocation on logout and mass invalidation if the secret key is compromised.
+This is important for incident response — without it, a leaked secret key means all tokens are valid until they expire.
 - **Task assignment validation** — Currently accepts any UUID for `assigned_to`.
 Should verify the user is a project member.
 - **Pagination** — Task listing returns all tasks.
 Should add cursor-based pagination for large projects.
 - **Registration endpoint** — Currently relies on seeded users.
 Adding registration with email validation would be a natural next step.